piuma/limit-fs/README.md

-# limitfs
+# limit-fs
-FUSE filesystem that removes the oldest file whenever the free space reaches the setted percentage
+FUSE filesystem that removes the oldest file whenever the free space reaches the set percentage.

+You can use it in a no empty directory, anything you write in will be written in the FS below.
+After unmounting it all files remain in the unmounted directory.

 ## How to use
-Once limitfs is installed running it is very simple:
+Once limit-fs is installed running it is very simple:

 ```
-limitfs [FUSE and mount options] mountPoint
+limit-fs [FUSE and mount options] mountPoint
 ```
-It is recommended to run limitfs as regular user (not as root).
-For this to work the mountpoint must be owned by the user.
+It is recommended to run limit-fs as regular user (not as root).
+For this to work the mount point must be owned by the user.

 You can specify the option "--usage-limit=<d>" to set the usage limit in percentage.
-If the option is omitted, limitfs use the value 80% as usage limit.
+If the option is omitted, limit-fs use the value 80% as usage limit.